Sevardin Harker. Venday. Libra 20th, 2344 AA. 5:43 PM. Arroyo (Glade Crest – Sev’s home).

 “Time to get gussied.”

 He settled on a white Henley shirt, a new pair of dark washed jeans, and his favorite pair of leather boots.
 It would be hot as hell for late Libra, but he wanted to have his licenses covered.
 The sight of silver vambraces made people more nervous than a holstered gun, but unless they were working undercover, amagia were legally required to wear their discipline’s licenses in public, or go without.
 Fashionable, or even low-key, asfalis license frames were off the table.
 Sev briefly considered going bare-wristed, but decided against it.
 I don’t want to make anyone uncomfortable.
-But I worked too hard for these damn things to hide who I’ve become.
+But I worked too hard for these damn things to completely hide who I’ve become.

 Sev arrived at the Hahamong’na Reservation Carnival at six twenty with the sun slowly releasing its sweltering grasp on the day.
 One of the briar’s massive vines protruded from the earth near the dusty parking lot, and the low sun cast red shadows filtered through its crystalized roses.
 The sight of it gave Sev an idea.